Worst Thing that Might Happen if You Will Not Pay Your Truck Loan | AGM Finance

 You could end up in court over the debt

-Going into truck loans without fully understanding the contract terms and eventuality of defaulting can land anyone in court.
-Often truck loans come with a range of interest rates and payment schemes, so it is important to understand these before signing the contract.
+Going into truck loans without fully understanding the contract terms and the eventuality of defaulting can land anyone in court.
+Often, truck loans come with a range of interest rates and payment schemes, so it is important to understand these before signing the contract.
 Don’t get caught unprepared; ensure that you understand what could happen if you cannot pay, or if there are any other circumstances that arise where legal recourse may be necessary.
 Knowing your rights when it comes to truck loans can help keep you out of the courtroom and save you from incurring extra debt owed to legal fees.

 The lender could garnish your wages

 If you take out a loan and fail to pay back the loan on time, the lender could resort to garnishing your wages.
-This means that they will have the truck (or other vehicle belonging to you) seized and sold off in order to fulfill their compensation.
+This means that they will have the truck (or other vehicle belonging to you) seized and sold off in order to fulfil their compensation.
 It can be a stressful experience and one that should be taken very seriously.
-Borrowers are advised to always build an emergency fund in case of unexpected events, such as job loss or illness, taking away their ability to repay the loan on time.
-It’s best for everyone involved if borrowers take responsibility of their financial means and don’t rely on others taking money from them when it’s not necessary.

 Is your old truck’s performance letting you down and affecting your work?
 Do you visit the workshop more often than you’d like?
 Maybe it’s about time to think about the real cost of hanging onto that old truck and decide if you should sell it and get a new one!